Q: What makes you such an expert?!

 huge empty space will let these cars flow through the jammed lane.
 They

-process which keeps the jam in existence.
+interferes with the process which keeps the jam in existence.

 Q: This is nothing new.
 Truckers have known about this